 U.S. Attorney's Office for the Northern District of Iowa issued the following announcement on Jan.
 2.

-A man who illegally possessed a firearm pled guilty December 30, 2019, in federal court in Sioux City.
+A man who conspired to distribute methamphetamine pled guilty December 30, 2019, in federal court in Sioux City.

 Sentencing before United States District Court Chief Judge Leonard T. Strand will be set after a presentence report is prepared.
-Delangel remains in custody of the United States Marshal pending sentencing.
-Delangel faces a possible maximum sentence of 10 years’ imprisonment, a $250,000 fine, and not more than 3 years of supervised release following any imprisonment.
+Fuentes remains in custody of the United States Marshal pending sentencing.
+Fuentes faces a mandatory minimum sentence of 10 years’ imprisonment and a possible maximum sentence of life imprisonment, a $10,000,000 fine, and at least 5 years of supervised release following any imprisonment.